apache/apisix-website/website/blog/2021/09/28/WPS-usercase.md

 So after using Apache APISIX, we made a few tweaks and optimizations to focus on the Shared State layer.

-### Optimization 1: Optimization of ETCD Architecture with Multiple Machines Listening
+### Improvement 1: Optimize ETCD Architecture with Multiple Machines Listening

 In a typical corporate gateway architecture, multiple machines are involved, some as many as a few hundred, and each machine has to take into account the number of workers.
 So when multiple machines monitor the same Key, the pressure on the ETCD is greater, because one of the ETCD mechanisms is to ensure data consistency, requiring all events to be returned to the listening request before new requests can be processed, the request is discarded when the send buffer is full.
 So when multiple machines listen at the same time will cause the ETCD to run overtime, Overload error, and so on.